ncanderson/second_brain/Zettelkasten/Hipheoth and Mithrolan.md

 The time for words was finally over

-The battle is joined, between the armies of the gods and [[Y’Ghatan|Y’Ghatan’s]] undead legions.
-Lasting nearly 50 years, at last, [[Y’Ghatan|Y’Ghatan’s]] army’s are spent and he is put to flight.
+The battle is joined, between the armies of the gods and [[Y'Ghatan|Y'Ghatan’s]] undead legions.
+Lasting nearly 50 years, at last, [[Y'Ghatan|Y'Ghatan’s]] army’s are spent and he is put to flight.
 The gods are approaching the King’s throne, when they learn of another attack from an unexpected direction.

 The Hold of Life was hard pressed